DieseKartoffel/Athos-Code-Generator/README.md

 * [Leaflet](https://leafletjs.com/) - The Map Framework used
 * [Open Streep Map](https://www.openstreetmap.org/) - Map Data
 * [Open Source Routing Machine](http://project-osrm.org/) - Used to generate Routes between nodes

+- The external open source services can be hosted on your private server as well!

 ## Authors